jonesor/compadreDB/Protocol/COMPADRE_COMADRE_Data_Digitisation_Protocol.md

 * First letter must be a capital letter (e.g. Adult: 100-150 cm DBH)
 * If the Author uses abbreviations first write them down, followed by a “:” and the explanation of that abbreviations
-* Use the most deatailed descripton
+* Use the most detailed description
 * Always add units (when possible) (e.g. 0-9 cm DBH, not 0-9 DBH)
 * Be clear in what is described (e.g. 0-9 cm DBH/ height, not only 0-9 cm)
 * Make sure that you use “.”
-Instead of “,” when tiping numbers (e.g. 1.45 cm, not 1,45 cm)
+Instead of “,” when typing numbers (e.g. 1.45 cm, not 1,45 cm)
 * Make sure that there is space between the number and the unit (e.g. 1.45 cm, not 1.45cm)
 * We use exact the same description as the author did.
-If the paper is in another language (e.g. all the Spanish stuff from Iriondo Book 2009) we also write down the stages in that foreign language (e.g. in spanish).
+If the paper is in another language (e.g. all the Spanish stuff from Iriondo Book 2009) we also write down the stages in that foreign language (e.g. in Spanish).
-* Also write down abrreviations - if the author used them frequentyl (e.g. if the author explains his stages in the text and after that only uses "S1, S2, J1, J2, J3, A, R" write them down, too (= s1 = dormant seeds)
+* Also write down abbreviations - if the author used them frequently (e.g. if the author explains his stages in the text and after that only uses "S1, S2, J1, J2, J3, A, R" write them down, too (= s1 = dormant seeds)

 ************************************************
 ## MatrixClassNumber